ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive_v2.md

 16. "Create a developer guide for contributing to the Flask version of the application, including architecture overview and coding standards."

 ### Milestone Review
-17. "Conduct a comprehensive review of Phase 2 (Flask Implementation Completion) deliverables and update the roadmap with findings before proceeding to Phase 3."
+17. "Conduct a comprehensive review of Phase 1 (Feature Parity Assessment) deliverables and update the roadmap with findings before proceeding to Phase 2."
 18. "Evaluate the current state of the Flask implementation against the success metrics defined in the roadmap and identify areas for improvement."

 ## Success Metrics